PyCQA/flake8-pyi/README.md

 | Y047 | A private `TypeAlias` should be used at least once in the file in which it is defined.
 | Y048 | Function bodies should contain exactly one statement.
 (Note that if a function body includes a docstring, the docstring counts as a "statement".)
 | Y049 | A private `TypedDict` should be used at least once in the file in which it is defined.
+| Y050 | Prefer `typing_extensions.Never` over `typing.NoReturn` for argument annotations.
+This is a purely stylistic choice in the name of readability.
+| Y051 | Prefer `typing.NoReturn` over `typing_extensions.Never` for return annotations.
+Like Y051, this is a purely stylistic choice.

 Many error codes enforce modern conventions, and some cannot yet be used in all cases: